*updated on December 6, 2024

 Shared View of Flag States

 We mentioned how critical it is to share and agree on flag life cycles and states across all product teams.
-But a common view of feature toggle status is also an asset.
+However, a common view of feature toggle status is also an asset.
 When all stakeholders have visibility into a flag’s state, they all have an opportunity to apply it to their reporting and gain new insights.
-This is true across product management, development, operations and the executive teams viewing the data this is funneled into.
+This is true across product management, development, operations, and executive teams viewing the data into which this is funneled.

 Feature Flags and CI/CD: Better Together